sonlam1102/text_augmentation_vietnamese/README.md

-# Simple Text augmentation using EDA techniques
+# Simple Vietnamese Text augmentation using EDA techniques
-The purpose is to generate new instances from the original texts
+The purpose is to generate new instances from the original texts in Vietnamese language
 There are four different techniques:
 - Random Insertion (RI)
 - Random Swap (RS)